bloominstituteoftechnology/web-sprint-challenge-git-and-intro-js/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. How would you describe acessibility on the web to someone new to programming?
+Programming with everyone in mind - everyone including those with disabilities such as visual or hearing impaired.
+People should be able to access the content offered on a website regardless of disabilites.
+Allowing someone to beable to change the font size or having audio read out loud are not just nice touches to add, but required by law.
 2. Talk about 3 different things you can do to ensure your website is accessible.
+    a.
+Make it responsive - so that those with different sized devices and screens can access accordingly.
+    b.
+Make it closed captioned for the hearing impaired if including video so subtitles can be read.
+    c.
+Allow for easy font size increase or decrease in size so those with visual impairment can see and read content easily.

 3. How would you explain the concept of a variable to someone new to programming?
+A variable is like a storage information box that holds information you put in it.
+You can put info in, take it out and put other info in the box as needed.
 4. What is the purpose of using functions in code?
+The purpose of using a function is to be able to access a block of code whenever you need it.
+It can be used over and over instead of rewriting the code over and over.

+I like these questions the best, I can usally answer them just fine - like I understand the overall concepts.
+Doing the actual code is when I ...have trouble.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.